 The Business and Worker Disaster Help Center will offer information and resources to help LA County businesses navigate the current economic climate.
 These resources will support businesses with challenges such as lay-off aversion, SBA and County loans, utility reduction programs, and community resources mapping.
 There will be Spanish Translations available.

-To view the COVID-19 Business Resource Guide provided by the County of LA, please click here.
+To view the COVID-19 Business Resource Guide provided by the County of LA, please click here(PDF, 11MB).

 To view a handout of LA County Emergency Resources for Small Businesses, please click here.

 The SBA is here to help businesses overcome the challenges created by this health crisis.
 They offer multiple funding options for those seeking relief.

 - Paycheck Protection Program: This loan program provides loan forgiveness for retaining employees by temporarily expanding the traditional SBA 7(a) loan program.
 To read more please click here.